brombal/stylix-docs/markdown/themes.md

 To do this, pass any object to the StylixProvider's `theme` prop.
 This object can have any structure at all—Stylix has no opinion on how you define your theme.
 In descendant elements, you can access the current theme object with the `useStylixTheme()` hook function.

 Because Stylix doesn't prescribe how your theme is created or where it comes from, it also doesn't provide any built-in functionality to replace or modify the theme.
 Instead, Stylix leaves it up to you to manage this value the same way you might handle any other React state or context value.
-A simple way to do this might be to keep your theme object in a state variable, and provide descendant elements with a function to modify it via the theme object itself.
+A simple way to do this might be to keep your theme object in a state variable, and provide a function to modify it via the theme object itself.

 For example: